ansble/monument/readme.md

 In the event that you don't want a Content Security Policy (why!?
 WHY!?
 Trust us you want one) you can disable it by setting `config.security.contentSecurity` to false in the config section of your server.
 This is not a good idea.

-### Setting up routes
+## Setting up routes

-The easy way to do this is with the [monument-cli](https://github.com/ansble/monument-cli)and `yo monument-cli:routes` command.
+The easy way to do this is with the [monument-cli](https://github.com/ansble/monument-cli)and `monument routes` command.
 It takes your `routes.json` file and stubbs out all the route handlers and files for you.

 Whichever way you decide to do it the first step is to add your route to the `routes.json` file.
 It looks like this: